 Offered by the CTSI Academy of Research Excellence, the Master Certificate for Excellence in Human Subject Research and Protections is an advanced, practically-oriented program to develop excellence in human-subject research focusing on regulatory requirements, informed consent training, practical aspects of running a research enterprise, and research integrity and professionalism.

-The six-month program consists of six one-hour lectures (available online) and six participatory seminars, including informed consent training using simulated research subjects.
-There will also be a lecture by a nationally prominent visiting speaker, and an award presentation and dinner.
+The ten-week program consists of lectures and participatory seminars, including informed consent training using simulated research subjects.
+There will also be a lecture by a distinguished visiting speaker and an award presentation dinner.

 Investigators who successfully complete the Master Certificate program will become members of the CTSI Academy of Research Excellence for a three-year renewable term.
 The UF administration and the CTSI are committed to making the academy a prominent, prestigious and transformational program.

 This advanced program is intended for UF clinical investigators working with human subjects.
 It meets and exceeds the NIH’s ethics training requirements for investigators.
 Applicants should be committed to:

 - Developing successful track records of grants and publications;

 - Becoming exemplary investigators and investigator role models;